algolia/instantsearch/docgen/src/guide/Connectors.md

     onChange={e => refine(e.target.value)}
   />;

-// `ConnectedSearchBox` renders a `<MySearchBox>` component that is connected to
+// `ConnectedSearchBox` renders a `<MySearchBox>` widget that is connected to
 // the <InstantSearch> state, providing it with `currentRefinement` and `refine` props for
 // reading and manipulating the current query of the search.
-// Note that this `ConnectedSearchBox` component will only work when rendered
+// Note that this `ConnectedSearchBox` widget will only work when rendered
 // as a child or a descendant of the `<InstantSearch>` component. const ConnectedSearchBox = connectSearchBox(MySearchBox);
 ```